HexyeDEV/telethon-easy-start/README.md

 # telethon-easy-start
-A start code for telethon that let you know how telethon work
+A start code for telethon that let you know how telethon If you have problems open an issue